 I remember another latin man and his young son doing it when I was doing it.
 The man had no problems, but his son who was very young, and very brave, got stuck in the tube.
 He looked about 10 years old and was too light to build the momentum needed to make it all the way around the loop.I remember wondering how they were going to get him out.
 They opened a trap door at the bottom of the loop.
 It took several minutes to get him out, he looked a little shook up but otherwise fine.
 My friends and I went to go on other rides and later in the day I went to go on it again, but they had closed it “for the day”.

 I went back to Action Park several more times over the years and always wanted to do it again.
 I was always disappointed because it was never open.
 It took some guts to ride that thing and wanted to test myself.
 I remember going in 1996 just before it was sold and it was still there, but it looked like an old, dried up relic of foregone days.
 It made me sad.
 But at least I can say I rode it!

-At the beginning of the slides, people were greeted to a lovely series of photos containing the horrible scrapes of past riders.
+At the beginning of the slides, people were greeted to a lovely series of photos containing the horrible scrapes and injuries.
 They show these so you won’t screw around while traveling down the hill.
 I was pretty young the first time I rode, so the photos scared the hell out of me and I burst into tears yelling “I don’t wanna ride!”
-I eventually did, and it wasn’t bad.

 If you keep traveling up the steep hill, staying on the main path, you will eventually come to an intersection.
 If you go left, you will go to Waterworld, to the right is Roaring Springs, and straight up the hill is the wave pool.
 Lets go left to Waterworld!